-Raymundo Enriquez is currently a partner in Baker McKenzie's Antitrust Practice Group in Mexico City.
+Raymundo Enriquez is currently the managing partner of the Mexico offices and the lead partner of Baker McKenzie's Antitrust Practice Group in Mexico City.
 He was a member of the Firm’s Executive Committee and a previous chairman of the Latin America Regional Council where he also served as the Latin America chair of the Global Diversity and Regional Pro Bono Committees.
 Mr. Enriquez is recognized as a leading lawyer for competition / antitrust and for business by Chambers Latin America.
 He served as a board member for several Mexico companies.
 In addition, he was a visiting lecturer at the Mexican Bar Association and a part-time tax and foreign trade law professor at Universidad Iberoamericana, where he obtained his JD from the university’s School of Law.

 Representative Legal Matters

 - Representing hermetic compressor, electronics and pharmaceutical companies in cartel investigations.

 - Representing electronics and flexible packaging industry companies in merger control filings.